Skip to content

 7. Hire Employees

 Put some effort into human resource planning.
 Hire skilled and experienced staff.
-Ensure they can put value addition to your startup.
+Ensure they can add value addition to your startup.
 Each and every organization maintains its own operating procedures.

 Therefore, you must give training to your staff.
 First off, you will need to deliver people able to transport products.
 Look for people who have clean driving records.